Fabrizio721/pneumatic-levitation-pid/README.md

 ## MATLAB Analysis

-The repository contains MATLAB scripts that reproduce the main control-system analysis performed during the project.
+The repository contains MATLAB scripts that reproduce the main control-system analysis developed during the project.

 ### Plant Model